wri/charm-global-level/README.md

 1. Global level summary

    We use ./src/analysis/results_summary_analysis.py to calculate the total carbon costs and land use of global forestry for seven scenarios, as described in our paper and report.
+The summary file CHARM_global_carbon_land_summary - YR_XX - VYYYYMMDD.xlsx will be generated under the ./data/processed/derivative/ folder.

 2. Visualization